LeanderChristensen/youtube-to-deepfake/README.md

 ```
 4. Open the .env.sample file and set the value of ELEVENLABS_API_KEY to your [ElevenLabs API key](https://elevenlabs.io).
 Then rename it to .env

-5. Set the ffmpegPath in app.js to the path where your ffmpeg binary is installed on your system (find out with linux command: which ffmpeg).
+5. Set the ffmpegPath in app.js to the path where your ffmpeg binary is installed on your system (find out with linux command: which ffmpeg)

 6. Start the application:
 ```